Dimeiza/BeatEditor_ForBoxVR/Readme.md

 I wrote this tool for (only) me.
 If you can edit track data with this tool, you should think you are lucky.

-This tool and I don't promice it is useful for you.
+This tool and I don't promise it is useful for you.

 You can only use this tool at your own risk.